anoma/nspec/docs/arch/node/engines/shard_behaviour.juvix.md

 1. **Initial Request**
    - A Mempool Worker sends a `ShardMsgKVSAcquireLock` containing:
-     - `lazy_read_keys`: Keys that might be read during execution
+     - `lazy_read_keys`: Keys that might be read during execution.
-     - `eager_read_keys`: Keys that will definitely be read
+     - `eager_read_keys`: Keys that will definitely be read.
-     - `will_write_keys`: Keys that will definitely be written
+     - `will_write_keys`: Keys that will definitely be written.
-     - `may_write_keys`: Keys that might be written
+     - `may_write_keys`: Keys that might be written.
-     - `worker`: ID of the requesting worker engine
+     - `worker`: ID of the requesting worker engine.
-     - `executor`: ID of the executor that will process this transaction
+     - `executor`: ID of the executor that will process this transaction.
-     - `timestamp`: Logical timestamp for transaction ordering
+     - `timestamp`: Logical timestamp for transaction ordering.

 2. **Guard Phase** (`acquireLockGuard`)
-   - Verifies message type is `ShardMsgKVSAcquireLock`
+   - Verifies message type is `ShardMsgKVSAcquireLock`.
-   - If validation fails, request is rejected immediately
+   - If validation fails, request is rejected immediately.
-   - On success, passes control to `acquireLockActionLabel`
+   - On success, passes control to `acquireLockActionLabel`.

 3. **Action Phase** (`acquireLockAction`)
    - Processes valid lock requests through these steps:
-     - Adds read accesses to DAG for both eager and lazy reads
+     - Adds read accesses to DAG for both eager and lazy reads.
-     - Adds write accesses to DAG for both definite and potential writes
+     - Adds write accesses to DAG for both definite and potential writes.
-     - Checks for any eager reads that are immediately eligible for execution
+     - Checks for any eager reads that are immediately eligible for execution.
-     - Creates read messages for eligible eager reads
+     - Creates read messages for eligible eager reads.
-     - Prepares lock acquisition acknowledgment
+     - Prepares lock acquisition acknowledgment.
-     - Records all lock information in DAG structure
+     - Records all lock information in DAG structure.

 4. **Response Generation**
    - **Always Sends**:
      - `KVSLockAcquired` message back to worker containing:
-       - `timestamp`: Same timestamp as request
+       - `timestamp`: Same timestamp as request.
    - **Conditionally Sends**:
      - If eligible eager reads found:
        - `KVSRead` messages to executor containing:
-         - `timestamp`: Transaction timestamp
+         - `timestamp`: Transaction timestamp.
-         - `key`: Key that was read
+         - `key`: Key that was read.
-         - `data`: Value at that timestamp
+         - `data`: Value at that timestamp.

 5. **Response Delivery**
-   - Lock acknowledgment sent to original worker
+   - Lock acknowledgment sent to original worker.
-   - Any read messages sent to specified executor
+   - Any read messages sent to specified executor.
-   - Uses mailbox 0 (the standard mailbox for responses)
+   - Uses mailbox 0 (the standard mailbox for responses).

 ### `processWrite` Flowchart